Public Digital Domain Home

 by entering The Hall.

-Public Digital Domain is in early operation.
+Public Digital Domain (PDD) is in early operation.
 Settlement processing is live.
-These terms govern your participation as a person in The Hall or as an organisation in the Warehouse.
+These terms govern your participation as a person or as an organisation in The Hall.
 They will be updated as the system develops.

 By entering The Hall, you acknowledge this principle and agree to operate within it.
 You are here as a sovereign person.
 Your presence has standing.
 That standing carries obligations as well as rights.

-Each person is permitted one identity in PDD.
-This is not merely a technical restriction — it is a condition of participation.
+Each user is permitted one identity in PDD.
+This is not merely a technical restriction, it is a condition of participation.

 Creating multiple identities to receive duplicate compensation, evade standing, obscure continuity, or circumvent any obligation is a violation of these terms.
 It invalidates participation in the settlement system and may result in permanent disqualification from all associated identities.